 - True finches are members of the Fringillidae family, which contains more than 200 species.

-- Birds commonly known as finches also belong to a number of other families, including Estrildidae, Emberizidae, Passerellidae, Thraupidae.
+- Birds commonly known as finches also belong to several other families, including Estrildidae, Emberizidae, Passerellidae, and Thraupidae.

-- The classification of finches has been evolving rapidly since DNA testing of birds began in the 1990s.
+- The classification of finches has undergone rapid evolution since the 1990s, when DNA testing of birds began.
 Some groups are still in flux.

-- Finch populations range from hundreds of millions of some species to just a few hundred or less of others.
+- Finch populations range from hundreds of millions of some species to just a few hundred or fewer of others.

 - Finches are lovely singers, and many individuals sing multiple songs and can learn new ones.